godotengine/godot-docs/community/contributing/best_practices_for_engine_contributors.rst

 If the problem is *too complex* for most users to solve, the software must offer a ready-made solution for it.
-Likewise, if the problem is easy for the user to workaround, offering such a solution is unnecessary and it's up to the user to do it.
+Likewise, if the problem is easy for the user to work around, offering such a solution is unnecessary and it's up to the user to do it.

 The exception, however, is when the user stumbles into this problem *frequently